pirainoa84-dot/kmip-python-client/README.md

 ## Requirements
 On https://developers.redhat.com/register
-Use account for test: Red Hat Developer Subscription for Individuals
+use account for test: Red Hat Developer Subscription for Individuals

 On RHEL 9.7